PyTables/PyTables/doc/source/usersguide/parameter_files.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. warning::

-    The next parameters will not take any effect if passed to the openFile()
+    The next parameters will not take any effect if passed to the open_file()
     function, so they can only be changed in a *global* way.
 You can change
     them in the file, but this is strongly discouraged unless you know well
     what you are doing.